priyal-agrawal/Tech_Challenges/Challenge 1/Step1_Create_Virtual_Network_and_Subnet.md

 5: Select the IP Addresses tab, or select the Next: IP Addresses button at the bottom of the page.

-6: In IPv4 address space, select the existing address space and change it to 10.1.0.0/16.
+6: In the IPv4 address space, select the existing address space and change it to 10.1.0.0/16.

-7: Select + Add subnet, then enter MySubnet for Subnet name and 10.1.0.0/24 for Subnet address range.
+7: Select + Add subnet, then enter MySubnet for Subnet name and 10.1.0.0/24 for the Subnet address range.

 8: Select Add.